Five Important Facts That You Should Know About Green Tea.

 It seems the world has the right idea, because green tea offers many health benefits, including helping to keep your heart healthy.
 However, to reap green tea's full benefits, you must drink enough each day.

-Also, it is important to choose a Naturally Grown Green Tea.
+Also, it is important to choose a good brand of Green Tea.
 The hazardous chemicals and pesticides that makes its way to your cup through the chemically cultivated green teas available in the market can actually offset the benefits of this great health drink.

 Organic green tea has been shown to fight atherosclerosis, a condition that causes cholesterol to build up in your arteries.
 This narrows your arteries, restricting blood flow.
 Eventually, atherosclerosis can lead to coronary artery disease.
 Some research studies have shown green tea drinkers experience a reduced heart disease risk.
 Green tea may also raise levels of high-density lipoprotein, or HDL, the good cholesterol that helps to reduce your harmful LDL cholesterol levels.